NavdhiIITK/dietaryguide-web/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Blog System

+This project includes a hybrid blog system that supports both:

+1. **Static blogs** - Defined in `src/data/blogs.ts` for SEO-optimized content
+2. **Dynamic blogs** - Stored in Supabase for user-generated content

+### Blog Routing Fix

+The blog detail pages (`/blog/:id`) have been fixed to handle both static and dynamic content sources.
+The system now:

+- First checks for static blogs in the local data file
+- Falls back to Supabase for dynamic blogs
+- Includes proper GitHub Pages SPA routing support
+- Handles 404 redirects correctly for client-side routing

+### GitHub Pages Deployment

+The project includes:
+- `public/404.html` for SPA routing on GitHub Pages
+- GitHub Actions workflow for automated deployment
+- Proper base path configuration in Vite

 # Deployment trigger update